Whatsapp Icon

 Avoid Tobacco Use

 Using tobacco in any form is the single largest risk factor for throat cancer.
-Whether you smoke cigarettes, cigars, or use smokeless tobacco, your risk of throat cancer escalates significantly.
+Whether you smoke cigarettes, or cigars, or use smokeless tobacco, your risk of throat cancer escalates significantly.
 Consider seeking help to quit tobacco use to protect your throat health.

 Limit Alcohol Consumption